 A list of one element evaluates to the element.
-This implies "a" evaluates to the character code of the letter 'a' (97).
-This option is available for compatibility only.
-It will not work if 'style_check (+string)' is active, as "a" will then be transformed into a string object.
+This implies "a" evaluates to the character code of the letter 'a' (97) using the traditional mapping of double quoted string to a list of character codes.
+Arithmetic evaluation also translates a string object (see section 4.24) of one character length into the character code for that character.
+This implies that expression "a" also works of the Prolog flag double_quotes is set to string.
 The recommended way to specify the character code of the letter 'a' is 0' a.